SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 ```

 It is a simple regular expression that catches 404 requests.
-The next step is to tell `fail2ban` to actually monitor the `access.log` file, this is done via adding a new entry to the main jail file of `fail2ban`.
+The next step is to tell `fail2ban` to actually monitor the `access.log` file, this is done via adding a new entry to the jail file of `fail2ban` which is usually located under `/etc/fail2ban/jail.local`.

+*Make sure you copy the default `jail.conf` to `jail.local` and edit only the `jail.local` file.
+This prevents the changes from being overwritten by a package update.*

 The bellow section is an example for such an entry.
 It tells `fail2ban` to monitor the `/var/log/nginx/access.log` file and block each IP that has over 6 (in this example) 404 requests.

 *A 'jail' is a `fail2ban` term for a set of rules that combines a filter with actions for a specific service.*